Rafael Devers Player Props: Red Sox vs. Rays

 Rafael Devers At The Plate

-- Devers is hitting .302 with three doubles, four home runs and two walks.
+- Devers is batting .283 with three doubles, four home runs and three walks.

-- Among the qualified hitters, he ranks 63rd in batting average, while his on-base percentage ranks 97th and he is 17th in slugging.
+- Among the qualifying batters, he ranks 78th in batting average, while his on-base percentage ranks 101st and he is 24th in slugging.

-- He has scored in six games this year (60.0%), including multiple runs in three games.
+- He has scored in seven games this season (63.6%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.